BMW i8 review

 The BMW i8 is a revolutionary plug-in supercar with incredible performance and economy

-The BMW i8 is the second in a range of ‘i’ models from BMW, with the first being the BMW i3 city car EV.
-The latest addition to the line-up is a different proposition altogether, as a £100,000 plug-in hybrid coupe with the kind of looks you only normally see from outlandish concepts.
+The BMW i8 is the second in a range of ‘i’ models from BMW, with the first being the BMW i3 supermini, an electric car which is also available as a range-extender hybrid.
+The i8 is the latest addition to the line-up and a different proposition altogether.
+It's a £100,000 plug-in hybrid coupe with the kind of looks you only normally see from outlandish concept cars.
 In its construction, though, there are similarities with the BMW i3 – it uses the same carbon fibre-reinforced plastic body on an aluminium chassis construction.

 In terms of rivals, the BMW i8 is aimed at models like the Porsche 911 and Audi R8 but with a 1.5-litre turbo three-cylinder driving the back wheels and a 129bhp electric motor driving the fronts, it’s a powertrain set-up like no other we’ve seen before in this class.
 Figures of 135mpg and 49g/km are also unprecedented – and help give the i8 the sort of running costs that even city cars can’t match.